This leaflet is part of our series on arthritis

 Symptoms usually develop 2-4 weeks after the infection - often after the triggering infection has gone.
-For example, you may have had a bout of diarrhoea and vomiting a couple of weeks previously which you may even have forgotten about.
+For example, you may have had a bout of diarrhoea and being sick (vomiting) a couple of weeks previously which you may even have forgotten about.

 These usually develop fairly quickly, over a day or so.
 In some cases they develop more gradually.